 Building a successful app is a team effort.
 Beyond coding, a mobile developer needs to work well with others.

-Most software teams today follow an Agile approach.
-Thus, an app developer should be comfortable with working in sprints, daily stand-up meetings, planning sessions, and retrospectives.
+An app developer should be comfortable with Agile workflows: working in sprints, daily stand-up meetings, planning sessions, and retrospectives.

-Also, mobile app developer skills should include project management tools.
-Jira is very common in the industry for tracking user stories and progress.
+Mobile app developer skills should also include project management tools.
+Jira is one of the standard tools for tracking user stories and progress on mobile teams.
 A developer should know how to update their tickets and log time or comments.
-Similarly, some teams use Trello or Asana with simpler kanban boards but serve a similar purpose.
+Trello and Asana cover the same ground for teams that prefer simpler kanban boards.

 collaboration mobile app developer skills